-Game Of Thrones’ Memes Help Fans Cope With The Series Finale
+‘Game Of Thrones’ Memes Help Fans Cope With The Series Finale

 — Anang Mittal अनंग मित्तल (@anangbhai) May 20, 2019

-There were also some memorable memes about Daenarys, and the surprising wrap-up of her character arc:
+Some memorable memes about Daenerys also circulated, mostly hinging on the surprising wrap-up of her character arc.

 What's your Dany as Dwight meme?
 Mine is a shot of her with "Of course i wanted Jim to find the mallard.
 Make him feel safe.
 Did you really think i would put my primary listening device in a wooden mallard?
 I'm not insane." pic.twitter.com/yqFXYglWAv